Learning Goals and Success Criteria

 Difference between Atoms and Molecules - by Tyler DeWhitt

-The next three worksheets are easy "review" worksheets or serve as an introduction to the terms molecule, compound, mixture, pure substance.
+The next three worksheets are not really necessary for the SC in this unit, but are easy "review" worksheets or serve as an introduction to the terms molecule, compound, mixture, pure substance.
+This may be useful review for some students before you start the "chemical equations" stuff

 Info and worksheet on Elements, compounds, and Mixtures.
 By Aurum Science website.
 Excellent site by James Dauray.
 I have edited this significantly so a hard copy of the edited version of James's worksheet is given here.
 The original website is here.